Virtual designs into physical objects

 Fab Labs

-Fab Labs (fabrication laboratories) are small scale workshops with modern computer controlled equipment such as...
+Fab Labs (fabrication laboratories, or fabulous laboratories) are small scale workshops with modern computer controlled equipment such as...

 ...giving the ability within one room to create just about anything from engines to electronic devices.
 The concept was developed at the Center for Bits and Atoms at MIT.